rakudo/rakudo/CONTRIBUTING.md

 A good commit is one where months from now you be able to read this commit and understand what you did and why you did it.

-Don't make a commit that only says `Fix RT #130979` because when the time to do the monthly changelog comes, someone will need to look up the ticket.
+Don't make a commit that only says `Fix #130979` because when the time to do the monthly changelog comes, someone will need to look up the ticket.
-And then usually wade through several replies on that ticket to figure out what the problem was and at the end I'm often unsure what the ACTUAL problem was that got fixed in the commit, not just the RT number.
+And then usually wade through several replies on that ticket to figure out what the problem was and at the end I'm often unsure what the ACTUAL problem was that got fixed in the commit, not just the issue number.

 If somebody is trying to find a recent commit that affected, say, `infix:<xx>`, would they be able to find it by searching through the subject and body for